katkiehn/drum-kit/README.md

 # drum-kit

-A drum kit using Vanilla JS to incorporate sounds
+A drum kit using Vanilla JS to incorporate sounds, using data attributes to link to keys.

-Using Data-Attributes to use the keys (data-keys).